Ramzi-B/project_blog/README.md

 # project_blog

-> This is a personal project blog using procedural PHP.
+> This is a blog project using procedural PHP.
+> # Warning not to be used in production !!!

 - list all posts
 - list posts by category